 From Summer to Fall

-When should you put up fall home décor?
+When should you put up FALL HOME DÉCOR?
 We recommend starting in late August.
 Another option is to wait until leaves change colors come September or October.
+Knowing when to transition to fall can be quite tricky, so we’ve put together an even DEEPER DIVE INTO TIMING YOUR FALL DECORATIONS.

 - Fall decorating is about bringing the oranges, browns, and reds of autumn foliage into your home.

-- Incorporate elements that celebrate bountiful harvests such as pumpkins, berries, apples, and fall leaves in your home décor.
-A fall garland or artificial fall flower arrangement will make a lovely centerpiece.
+- Incorporate elements that celebrate bountiful harvests such as pumpkins, apples, and fall leaves.

 From Fall to Winter